-Analytical Study: Analysis of a play and its film adaptation to explore representations constructed between two texts.
-Media Study: Critical analysis of media texts to create a persuasive response.
-Australian Literature Study: Appreciation of common themes in Australian literature to inspire creative and analytical responses.
-Poetry Study: Stylistic investigation to inspire creative responses.
+Analytical Study: Analysis of a play and its film transformation to explore representations constructed in a text and its adaptation.
+Campaign Study: Critical exploration of persuasive techniques used in campaigns in order to create a campaign speech of their own.
+Australian Literature Study: Analysis of the novel conventions in an Australian text to explore representations constructed and inspire analytical and creative responses.